 The fourth day is truly a challenging one, but one that will stick in your memory for years to come.
-Leave the Sill YHA early with a good breakfast for a good head start, passing through the Centre of Britain at Haltwhistle (Co-Op for resupplies) and head South on the South Tyne Trail.
+Leave the Sill YHA early with a good breakfast for a good head start, passing through the Centre of Britain at Haltwhistle (with a Co-Op for resupplies) and head south on the South Tyne Trail.

-The fifth day is one of the biggest, and most rewarding of the whole trail.
+The fifth stage is one of the longest and most rewarding of the whole trail.
 Crossing the breadth of the Yorkshire Dales National Park, the route follows the River Swale out from Keld before climbing the famous Oxnop Scar road, and descending sharply over the other side to the beautiful Dales towns of…

 The final leg of the Second City Divide bikepacking route mainly follows the Pennine Bridleway into the city of Manchester.
 This is somewhat chunkier and more demanding gravel than the earlier stages in Scotland, with narrower trails rather than wide roads and much bigger rocky surfaces.